hazzaclark/hazza68k/README.md

 This project serves to prove an ease-of-use, memory efficient Assembler designed specifically for Motorola 68000 Assembly.

-The ease-of-use will take affect through the surrogate means of using the Command Line to build the Assembler as well as Assemble your Code - as it will automate the process governed by Makefiles and the such

 # Usage:

 ``git clone https://github.com/hazzaclark/hazza68k.git``